Dulwich Hill: Governance

-Residents of Dulwich Hill elect representatives to federal, state and local governments.

 Dulwich Hill is primarily located in the federal electoral division of Grayndler, currently held by Anthony Albanese, of the Australian Labor Party (ALP), who was last re-elected in the 2007 General Election and has been named as the leader of the Labor party after its defeat in the election.
 The seat of Grayndler has been held continuously by the ALP since it was proclaimed in 1949.
 The section of Dulwich Hill south of the railway line is in the federal electoral division of Barton held by Linda Burney, of the Australian Labor Party (ALP), the first Aboriginal woman elected to the House of Reprentatives.

 At the state level, Dulwich Hill is located in the electoral district of Summer Hill, which has been held by Labor's Jo Haylen since its creation at the 2015 election.

 At the local level, Dulwich Hill is part of the Inner West Council, established in 2015.
 Prior to 2015, it was part of Marrickville Council, one of three councils that were amalgamated to form Inner West Council.